-The ISU marching band then starts at the Alumni Center and plays (marches?) around the whole parking area, almost Pied Piper like, leading people to the stadium, as if to say ‘wrap up your tailgating, it’s time to begin’!
+The ISU marching band then starts at the Alumni Center.
+They play (march?) around the whole parking area, almost Pied Piper like, leading people to the stadium, as if to say ‘wrap up your tailgating, it’s time to begin’!

 Reiman Gardens & The World’s Largest Gnome

-If you have a ticket to the football game, you actually receive free entry to the Reiman Gardens on game day, otherwise entrance is $9 for an adult.
-The Reiman Gardens share a car park with the Jack Trice Stadium, so on game days, if you DON’T have a football ticket, you are unable to park at the gardens.
+If you have a ticket to the football game, you actually receive free entry to the Reiman Gardens on game day.
+Otherwise entrance is $9 for an adult.
+The Reiman Gardens share a car park with the Jack Trice Stadium.
+On game days, if you DON’T have a football ticket, you are unable to park at the gardens.

-Opposite the Butterfly Wing entrance, there’s an incubator with all the different real life cocoons, which once hatched then get released into the Butterfly Wing.
+Opposite the Butterfly Wing entrance, there’s an incubator with all the different real life cocoons.
+Once hatched then get released into the Butterfly Wing.
 The building is even shaped like a butterfly!